 Methodological characteristics of the studies

-The review included nine quantitative studies and six qualitative studies.
 Of the nine quantitative studies, a total of six controlled studies were identified, three of which (Elliott et al 1996; McArdle et al. 2002; Harvey et al. 2000) met critical appraisal criteria for randomised controlled trials (RCTs) as set out in 2006 CASP (Critical Appraisal Skills Programme) guidelines.

 These three studies used procedures of randomisation to allocate individuals to intervention or control groups.
 The remaining three studies used pre and post test questionnaires to assess interventions but did not make use of control or comparison groups in the research design.
 We have included all nine in the discussion in order to highlight methodological issues and innovative approaches that characterise research in this challenging field.